loukamb/dotfiles/README.md

 # Dotfiles

 My current set of dotfiles.
-Attempts to establish the same desktop environment across the Sway, Hyprland, and Niri compositors.
+Attempts to establish the same desktop environment across the Sway, Hyprland, labwc, and Niri compositors.
 Dotfiles are not always equally maintained, so one set may be outdated.

 ## Keybinds